-''' #define DeBugTrans / debugging code for the translator in icont / #define DeBugLinker / debugging code for the linker in icont / #define DeBuglconx / debugging code for the run-time / '''
+''' #define DeBugTrans / debugging code for the translator in icont / #define DeBugLinker / debugging code for the linker in icont / #define DeBugIconx / debugging code for the run-time / '''

 All three of these are automatically defined if DeBug is defined.
-DeBug is defined in define.h as it is distributed, so all debugging code is enabled.

 The debugging code for the translator consists of functions for dumping symbol tables (see icont/tsym.c).
 These functions are rarely needed and there are no calls to them in the source code as it is distributed.